-16% of our revenue growth in 2004 came from our new product, SuperSearch.
-The remaining 84% of revenue growth is attributable to an increase in our advertising rates and an increase in the number of clients and the volume of advertising sold.
-Approximately 25% of the revenue growth in 2004 is attributable to an increase in our advertising rates.
-Due to the increase in the reach of our publications, we increased the prices for advertising placements in 2004 on average by 22%.
-Approximately 59% of our revenue growth in 2004 is attributable to an increase in the number of clients and in an increase in volume of advertising sold to existing clients.
+Approximately 68% of our revenue growth in the year ended December 31, 2005 compared to the year ended December 31, 2004 came from our new product, SuperSearch.
+Approximately 4% of our revenue growth in the year ended December 31, 2005 compared to the year ended December 31, 2004 came from our operations in the U.K. The remaining 28% came from our other products (i.e. Travelzoo Web sites, Travelzoo Top 20 newsletter, and Newsflash) and is attributed to an increase in our advertising rates for our existing products and an increase in the number of clients and the volume of advertising sold.
+Approximately 26% of this revenue growth in the year ended December 31, 2005 compared to the year ended December 31, 2004 is attributed to an increase in our advertising rates.
+Due to the increase in the reach of our publications, we increased the prices for advertising placements on average by approximately 15% as of January 1, 2005.
+The remaining 2% of our revenue growth from our other products in the year ended December 31, 2005 compared to the year ended December 31, 2004 is attributed to an increase in the number of clients and an increase in the volume of advertising sold to existing clients.